Archibald Eden: First World War

-On the 23 June 1916 the battalion diary reads "In compliance with orders received Lt-Col A.J.F.
+On the 23 June 1916 the battalion diary reads: "In compliance with orders received Lt-Col A.J.F.
 Eden DSO proceeded on special duty to hdqts 4th Army", the Fourth Army being a field army formed to carry out the Battle of the Somme.
 He was wounded again at the Somme in October 1916.

-On the 11 July 1916 Eden became the General Officer Commanding of the 24th Infantry Brigade, but was stripped of his position along with multiple other officers following a full restructuring of command circa late December 1916.
+On 11 July 1916 Eden became the General Officer Commanding of the 24th Infantry Brigade, but was stripped of his position along with multiple other officers following a full restructuring of command circa late December 1916.
 This does not seem to have stained his record as he is still referenced as being a Brigadier General in the battalion diary of the 2nd Oxford and Bucks dated 18 November 1917, noting a visit he made to his regiment.
-He appears to have been in command of the 52nd Brigade circa April 1918, but was wounded and succeeded by Brigadier General Walter Allason.
-On 24 May 1918 Eden was recovered and in command of the 57th Brigade.
-This placed him as part of the 19th (Western) Division under Major General G.D.
-Jeffreys during the Third Battle of the Aisne.
+He appears to have been in command of the 52nd Brigade circa April 1918, but was knocked from his horse on 5 April 1918, wounding his leg.
+He was evacuated to hospital on 11 April 1918 and succeeded by Brigadier General Walter Allason.
+On 24 May Eden was recovered and, promoted again to temporary brigadier general, was placed in command of the 57th Infantry Brigade, taking over from Major General Thomas Cubitt.
+This placed him as part of the 19th (Western) Division, under Major General G.D.
+Jeffreys, during the Third Battle of the Aisne.

 On 10 August 1918 Eden's HQ was hit by a bomb, wounding him with shell splinters to the head, but he made a swift recovery as shown by his return to the command of 57th Brigade on 30 August 1918, with his brigade in reserve at the Battle of the Sambre.
 The battalion diary of the 2nd Oxford and Bucks dated 14 November 1918, again noting a visit he made to his regiment, references his CMG award.

 His medal card confirms his eligibility for the 1914 star with clasp, as he had been serving within at least artillery range of the German lines.
 He was promoted to full colonel on 3 June 1919 and on 18 September 1919 he was put onto the half-pay list.
-He was also awarded the Croix de Guerre.
+He was also awarded the French Croix de Guerre.